-A real fir or balsam Christmas tree infuses the home with an incredible aroma during the holiday season, but these beautiful showstoppers also drop more needles in December than it seems they had to begin with.
+A real fir or balsam Christmas tree infuses the home with an incredible aroma during the holiday season, but these beautiful showstoppers also drop more pine needles in December than it seems they had to begin with.
 Whether you have carpeting or hardwood floors, these needles can become a nuisance, especially when they stick to the bottoms of your family’s socks and end up in every corner of the home.

 If you’re tired of finding Christmas tree needles under your rugs and baseboards the following July, we can help.
-Read on for advice about how to best to manage the holiday tree-needle invasion (as well as a few ideas for how to put the needles to good use).
+Read on for advice about how to best to manage the holiday tree-needle invasion (as well as a few ideas for how to put the pine needles to good use).

 1. Water your tree regularly.

 In order to improve your Christmas tree’s longevity, the most important thing you can do is to water it regularly.
 In addition to helping a tree last as long as possible, keeping it hydrated will also reduce the number of needles that fall every day.
 Be sure to refill the tree stand with water daily.
 How much?
 A tree with a 5-inch diameter needs about 5 quarts of water every day.

 2. Situate the tree strategically.

 If your tree is situated in a high-traffic area and is often jostled as people walk by, expect plenty of needles to fall.
 Instead, consider placing your tree in an out-of-the-way area where it will come into less frequent contact with passersby (or pets, for that matter).
 Optimally your prime spot will also be far enough away from area rugs and upholstered furniture to keep them from ending up covered in needles.

 3. Put your tree skirt to good use.